How I shot this: Star field – 25 September 2018

 Leica Summilux-M 35 mm f/1.4 ASPH : The Most Versatile M Lens? – 2 February 2014 (revised 4 February 2017)

-Notes on the performance and handling of this, pretty exceptional, lens for the Leica M system, from someone who doesn’t even like the 35mm focal length very much.
+The 35mm Summilux ASPH is a lens full of superlatives and a truly magnificent achievement by Peter Karbe and his team of lens wizards.
+Here are some notes on the performance and handling of this exceptional lens for the Leica M system, from someone who doesn’t even like the 35mm focal length very much.

 Leica Digilux 2 ISO test – 21 May 2012

-The Digilux 2 remains today a capable camera, largely due to the amazing lens that Leica decided to plonk onto it.
+I don’t mind digital in the slightest, but just don’t like to use it myself.
+That being said, I once owned a Leica Digilux 2 and put it through various tests to get a feel for this camera, which even today remains a capable camera due to the amazing lens that Leica decided to plonk onto it.
 This is a comparison of the camera’s RAW performance from EI25 to EI1600 using the camera’s rather limited ISO settings, ISO100-400.